 (i) an enforcement warrant was issued in respect of the infringement notice; and

-(ii) under the enforcement warrant, a vehicle licence cancellation order was made in respect of a vehicle registered in the name of the alleged offender,
+(ii) under the enforcement warrant, a vehicle licence cancellation and disqualification order was made under section 95J in respect of a vehicle of the alleged offender,

-the alleged offender is to be paid an amount calculated in accordance with the regulations.
+the alleged offender is to be paid an amount calculated in accordance with the regulations; and

+(d) if any amount has been paid to the Sheriff under a garnishee order issued under an enforcement warrant that was issued in respect of the infringement notice, the alleged offender is to be refunded that amount; and

+(e) if any administration fee of a kind referred to in section 95Z has been charged by the bank in relation to a garnishee order referred to in paragraph (d), the alleged offender is to be paid an amount equal to that fee by the Sheriff.

 [Section 22 amended: No. 76 of 1996 s.
 30; No. 59 of 2004 s.
 107; No. 47 of 2011 s.
 27; No. 48 of 2012 s.
-16.]
+16; No. 25 of 2020 s.
+26.]

 23. Effect of order to pay or elect